sladericewatkins/onecms7/README.md

 This is the source code for SladeWatkins.com, it's largely what makes my website tick.
 I've open sourced it under the [MIT License](https://github.com/sladewatkins/website/blob/master/LICENSE) for your benefit.

 ## About this site
 I'm building this site to be database-free, no SQL of any kind to be found.
-I hate working with it (and maintaining those servers) and this is my attempt to stop doing so.
+I hate working with SQL (and maintaining those servers) and this is my attempt to stop doing so.

 TL:DR: this simply requires a webserver with PHP 8+ installed, and it DOESN'T REQUIRE SQL/Database servers of any kind.
 Yay!